dmcke5/NucDeck/README.md

 #### Project Status
 - [x] 3D Files
-- [ ] Software: Controller Prototype Functional but not complete
+- [x] Software: V1.0 ready for testing.
+Motion controls not yet implemented
-- [ ] PCBs: Controller PCB's functional.
-Battery management still under development
+- [x] PCBs: Complete

 Watch the series on Youtube as I design, build and test parts of this project:
 - [Episode 1](https://youtu.be/xVYYCx3Qt4Y)